faisal3389/template-browser-extension/README.md

 ## Possible extensions

 - Ability to edit url and text that will then format the links accordingly
-- Remove link from list?
+- Link list: Remove link, order them, etc...